portotype/decodeportugal.com/README.md

 ## Running a business

-<details markdown=1><summary>⚠️ WIP</summary>
+<details markdown=1><summary>Work in Progress</summary>

+⚠️
+This chapter is still just a structure of what we will want to do.

 - Accounting
     - Accounts submissions and Yearly accounts submission
     - TOC and ROC
     - SAFT & software
 - Contracts
     - Certidão Permanente.
 - ✔️ Banking
 - HR
     - Hiring & Contracts
         - Compensation and Costs
         - contract types
         - subsidio de alimentaçao
         - work insurance
         - teletrabalho
         - Fundo de compensacao
         - Bonus, prizes
         - can foreigners be workers, do they need a visa?
         - Perks & tax optimization
     - Awarding shares (Stock Options)
 - HR
     - vacations
         - vacation upon exit. "one extra year".
     - acordos colectivos de trabalho
     - holidays
     - schedule, worktime registry
     - vacations
     - Leaves (sick, parental, "sem vencimento")
     - templates

 </details>

 ## Closing a business

-<details markdown=1><summary>⚠️ WIP</summary>
+<details markdown=1><summary>Work in Progress</summary>

+⚠️

 Nothing here yet.

 </details>

-## How to make the process better.
+## How to make the process better

 <details markdown=1><summary>Opening for business.</summary>